nodesense/qualcomm-react-dec-2017/README.md

 This project is created using https://github.com/Microsoft/TypeScript-React-Starter

-Follow above link to install create-react-app tools and create a react typescript project using the same.
+Follow above link to install create-react-app tools and to create a new react typescript application.

 ## Software Requirements